Relative singularity categories I: Auslander resolutions: Related work

 In particular, this holds for stable categories of maximal Cohen--Macaulay modules over certain Iwanaga--Gorenstein rings and the Calabi--Yau categories arising from subcategories of nilpotent representations over preprojective algebras (\confer \cite{BuanIyamaReitenScott09,GeissLeclercSchroeer06a}).
 Palu~\cite{Palu09} also obtained such an equivalence (in a slightly different form) in his study of Grothendieck groups of Calabi--Yau categories with cluster-tilting objects.

-Now, if $\ct$ is $d$--Calabi--Yau category as in Question \ref{Q:Morita}, then $\cd_{fd}(B)$ is a $(d+1)$--Calabi--Yau category by Keller \& Reiten's \cite[Theorem 5.4]{KellerReiten07}.
+Now, if $\ct$ is $d$-Calabi--Yau category as in Question \ref{Q:Morita}, then $\cd_{fd}(B)$ is a $(d+1)$-Calabi--Yau category by Keller \& Reiten's \cite[Theorem 5.4]{KellerReiten07}.
 In conjunction with Van den Bergh's \cite[Theorem 10.2.2]{VanDenBergh10}, we see that Question \ref{Q:Morita} has an affirmative answer, if the following statement holds (we use the terminology from \cite{VanDenBergh10}).

-\emph{If $A$ is a pseudo-compact dg algebra such that $\cd_{fd}(A)$ is a $d$--Calabi--Yau triangulated category generated by a finite number of simple dg $A$-modules, then $A$ is a strongly $d$-Calabi--Yau dg algebra.}
+\emph{If $A$ is a pseudo-compact dg algebra such that $\cd_{fd}(A)$ is a $d$-Calabi--Yau triangulated category generated by a finite number of simple dg $A$-modules, then $A$ is an exact $d$-Calabi--Yau dg algebra.}

 This statement has a conjectural status in general.
-However, for some interesting $d$--Calabi--Yau categories $\ct$ (with $d$--cluster--tilting object) one can show that $B$ is strongly $d$--Calabi--Yau without relying on the statement above.
+However, for some interesting $d$-Calabi--Yau categories $\ct$ (with $d$-cluster-tilting object) one can show that $B$ is strongly $d$-Calabi--Yau without relying on the statement above.
 For example, this was done by Thanhoffer de V\"olcsey \& Van den Bergh for $\ct=\ul{\MCM}(R)$, where $R$ is a complete Gorenstein quotient singularity of Krull dimension three \cite{ThanhofferdeVolcseyMichelVandenBergh10}.
 They also prove (\ref{E:Cluster-type}) in a more restricted setup.